 The scenery is spectacular, and in spring and summer the valley is a carpet of indigenous flora.
 The path meanders in and out of lush forests cascading down the hills into the river valley below.
-Views of the Amphitheatre wall get increasingly more magnificent as you approach the Gorge - the wall rises over 1800 m from the valley floor.
-Before the path begins to steepen it is still possible to leave the path to get to the river for water, should you think of stopping for a picnic lunch here.
+Views of the Amphitheatre wall get increasingly more magnificent as you approach the Gorge - the wall rises over I 800 m from the valley floor.
 The path disappears just before the Gorge proper.
 The last kilometre through the Gorge entails three boulder crossings of the river - simple enough unless in flood, and takes about an hour.
 If at all possible it is well worth continuing, but anyone nervous about their knees might do well to stop here.
-With a little bit of effort the most picturesque scenery in the park is to be seen at the far end, along with a welcome cup of tea from The Cavern guide.
+With a little bit of effort the most picturesque scenery in the park is to be seen at the far end.